 From the Totaranui camp office, follow the avenue road and then Abel Tasman Coast Track past the Ngarata Homestead north towards Anapai.
 At 1.4km just past the concrete bridge turn left at the start of the Gibbs Hill track.
 The track crosses a ford before a 3km long uphill section begins which has steep sections.
 At the ridge and next intersection, turn right to Gibbs Hill.
 From the saddle you can follow a narrow track to the summit a few minutes walk away.
 Great views.
 Return the same way.

-Facilities: 269 non-powered/tent sites, boat launching, campfires permitted (except in fire bans), dump station, shower - cold, water from tap, wheelchair accessible
+Facilities: 269 non-powered/tent sites, boat launching, campfires permitted (except in fire bans), dump station, shower - cold, water from tap

 The road-ends of Totaranui and Wainui are north-east of Takaka.
 Totaranui is 32km from Takaka by road.
 For the last 13 km the road is unsealed.
 Wainui is 21 km from Takaka.
 For the last 2km, the road is unsealed.